zerasul/mdbook_en/5env-config/env-config.md

 ## Graphic Manipulation Software

-When working on a video game, it is important to work on the source code of the game, as well of the resources to be used (graphics, sound, maps, etc.); therefore, we are going to review some tools that we can use to create all these resources.
+When working on a video game, it is important to work on the source code of the game, as well as the resources to be used (graphics, sound, maps, etc.); therefore, we are going to review some tools that we can use to create all these resources.

 ### GIMP

 GIMP (Gnu Image Manipulation Program), is a bitmap image editing program; this program is open source and has a GPLv3 license.

 The first version of this program was released in 1995 at the Berkley's University; and since then it has become part of the GNU project [^40].
-GIMP, is going to help us to modify the images to be able to use them in our projects.
+GIMP is going to help us to modify the images to be able to use them in our projects.

 [^40]: GNU Project: [https://www.gnu.org/home.es.html](https://www.gnu.org/home.es.html)